 The CRM is not always the reason for why a CRM fails.
 Sometimes, the CRM’s data sources are to blame.
 A good example of this is incomplete or incorrectly entered customer data, which can make employees skeptical about the information in the CRM.
 If the wrong names or phone numbers are tied to prospect data, for instance, it’s not hard to see why a salesperson would be reluctant to rely on the CRM to make sales calls.
 If there’s a problem with how the data is getting into the system — poor data entry training, for instance — nothing you can do to the CRM itself will address this.
 Instead, you need to retrain workers using best practices.

 Every department in your company plays a vital role in the overall success of the business.
 At the same time, these departments also have their own priorities, considerations, and ideas about how to tackle any given problem.
 When a project comes along that crosses through multiple departments — like a new CRM — one of the biggest hurdles to success is often getting these teams on the same page to reach a mutually beneficial solution.
 This often often means breaking down departmental barriers, freeing data from dedicated department silos, and creating uniform (or at least consistent) processes for accessing and using customer information.
 Your business and tech teams may need to work together in new ways to make sure that everyone is getting the most from CRM software.

 Every business has specific tools — like email and spreadsheets — that act as the “center of gravity” of the operation.
 What happens when a more efficient tool, like CRM, disrupts the established workflow?
 It can create a situation where workers avoid using the better tool in favor of more familiar ones.
-Learn more benefits of having a CRM-focused center of gravity.

 A CRM system can catapult your company’s efficiency if you implement it properly.
 The best way to do that is to partner with a customer relationship management software expert to ensure you are engaging your employees and getting the most from your investment.